Ridiculously Easy Roasted Shrimp Cocktail

 Toss the shrimp with olive oil, salt, pepper, and the lemon zest.
 Tumble shrimp onto the baking sheet and spread into one layer.
 (If you are doubling this recipe, you may need two baking sheets.
 Try to leave some space between each shrimp).

 Roast the shrimp for 5 to 10 minutes until pink, firm, and cooked through.
-Serve with lemon wedges and cocktail sauce on the side.
+Serve with lemon wedges, cocktail sauce, and tartar sauce on the side.

 Adam and Joanne's Tips